Project Brief

 Discovery

-The Discovery phase of the Wellbe app started a competitive analysis to gain insights into the health and wellbeing products and programs within the education sector.
-Notable discoveries during this activity included:
+The Discovery phase for the Wellbe app began with a competitive analysis to explore existing health and wellbeing products and programs in the education sector.
+Key findings included:

-• Current technology usage and pain points for both teachers and students.
+- Current use of technology and related challenges for both teachers and students.

-Outcomes from both the competitive analysis and the user interviews where synthesised into empathy maps and user journey maps to guide conceptual designs.
+Findings from the competitive analysis and user interviews were synthesized into empathy maps and user journey maps, providing a foundation for conceptual design.

 The conceptual design of the system focused on providing a mechanism to measure an emotion and then provide an immediate short activity to positively influence that emotion.
 This mechanism was a differentiator from other digital wellbeing products within the education sector that focused on measuring emotion only and providing weekly or monthly reports on emotional changes.